SebastianMandrup/letterboxd/.report/problem-statement.md

 The problem statement can be summarized as follows:
 "How can a development environment be designed and implemented to ensure software quality, maintainability, and reliable delivery for a letterboxd-style web application?"

-And furthermore:
+And more specifically:
-"Which methods and architectural decisions most effectively support these goals?"
+"How can you set up a workflow around git to support these goals?"